About this Event

 - Vice Chancellor J. Travis Laster, State of Delaware Court of Chancery

-- Da Lin, Assistant Professor of Law, University of Richmond School of Law
+- Da Lin (PDF), Assistant Professor of Law, University of Richmond School of Law

 - Ann M. Lipton, Michael M. Fleishman Associate Professor in Business Law and Entrepreneurship, Tulane Law School